 Wild Utah: America’s Red Rock Wilderness

 This 14-minute short documentary is our centerpiece advocacy film for Utah’s last remaining wild places.
 With stunning videography, it takes the viewer through magnificent red rock landscapes and draws upon diverse voices to explain why these lands are worth protecting from the threats of fossil fuel extraction, off-road vehicle damage, hardrock mining, and anti-wilderness legislation from Utah’s own politicians.
-Learn how you can get involved at suwa.org/act.
+Visit our Act Now page to learn how you can get involved.

 The Bureau of Land Management is Planning the Future of Utah Wilderness